Sunnybank Hills, Queensland: Amenities

 The Brisbane City Council operates a public library in Sunnybank Hills in the Sunnybank Hills Shopping Centre at the corner of Compton and Calam Roads.

 Churches in Sunnybank Hills include the Southside International Church on the corner of Pinelands and Beenleigh Roads, and Sunnybank Hills Uniting Church on the corner of Hellawell Road and Hillcrest Street.
+Many churches offer Sunday services in Mandarin, Cantonese and Korean.

 The suburb is serviced by several shopping centres.
 These include Shauna Downs on the corner of Wynne Street and Beenleigh Road, Centro Pinelands on Mains Road, and the large Sunnybank Hills Shoppingtown on the corner of Compton & Calam Roads.
 Sunnybank Hills Shoppingtown features a Woolworths supermarket, Coles supermarket, K Mart, Priceline, Best & Less, The Reject Shop, Lincraft, Aldi, library and 75 specialty stores.

-Approximately 25% (ABS 2006 Census) of the population is Asian born, and the cultural scene is brought to life with many Asian restaurants, along with numerous coffee shops and eateries of many cultures.
+Approximately 36.9% (ABS 2021 Census) of the population has Asian ancestry, and the cultural scene is brought to life with many Asian restaurants, along with numerous coffee shops and eateries of many cultures.
 Restaurants in Sunnybank Hills and neighbouring Sunnybank include Thai, Korean, Vietnamese, Chinese, Japanese, Indian and Italian cuisines.

 Education

-Sunnybank Hills State School is a government primary (Prep-6) school for boys and girls at 77 Symons Road (27.5952°S 153.0562°E).
-In 2018, the school had an enrolment of 1376 students with 94 teachers (84 full-time equivalent) and 59 non-teaching staff (38 full-time equivalent).
+Sunnybank Hills State School is a government primary (Prep–6) school for boys and girls at 77 Symons Road (27.5952°S 153.0562°E).
+In 2018, the school had an enrolment of 1,376 students with 94 teachers (84 full-time equivalent) and 59 non-teaching staff (38 full-time equivalent).
 It includes a special education program.

-Autism Queensland Education & Therapy Centre is a private primary and secondary (Prep-12) school for boys and girls at 437 Hellawell Road (27.5974°S 153.0431°E).
+Autism Queensland Education & Therapy Centre is a private primary and secondary (Prep–12) school for boys and girls at 437 Hellawell Road (27.5974°S 153.0431°E).
 In 2018, the school had an enrolment of 144 students with 24 teachers (18 full-time equivalent) and 85 non-teaching staff (37 full-time equivalent).

 There is no government secondary school in Sunnybank Hills.
 The nearest government secondary school is Sunnybank State High School in neighbouring Sunnybank to the north.